sheep0x/anidown/README.md

     seasonN
     siteN

-(Note: There must be a empty line between adjacent items.)
+(Note: There must be at least one empty line between adjacent items.)

 (Note also: The current version requires you to give a season name that exactly matches the HTML source.
 So make sure that you didn't forget any spaces)

 ### commandline arguments
 Here are some frequently used options.
-Run `dwrapper.sh --help` or `watch.sh --help` for a complete list of commandline arguments.
+Run `dwrapper.sh --help` or `watch.rb --help` for a complete list of commandline arguments.

  option | meaning
 ------- | ----------------------